 10520 Old Frederick Road, Woodstock, MD 21163-0175

 Mount Pleasant Farm in Howard County is a 232–acre farm owned by the Howard County Conservancy.
 The farm contains fields, hedgerows, small woodlands, streams, two small natural wetlands, and one small artificial wetland.
 The yard around the historic farmhouse contains a variety of mature trees.
 Buildings, parking, and planned activities are grouped near the end of the entrance drive.
-Four miles of mown trails extend east and west from this cluster over rolling hills, through a few woodlands, and along field edges.
+Four miles of mowed trails extend east and west from this cluster over rolling hills, through a few woodlands, and along field edges.
 There are some bridged stream crossings.
 Land on the western edge from Davis Branch to Woodstock Road is owned by Howard County; some Patapsco Valley State Park land abuts the east boundary—both of these adjoining tracts are managed by the Conservancy.

 Wander as the birds and your inclinations dictate.
 Mt.
 Pleasant has much good habitat, and many species can occur anywhere on the property.
 Watch the sky for flyovers.
 The yard and orchard around the historic farmhouse are attractive to woodpeckers and sapsuckers.
 The community gardens may hold sparrows, buntings, and some migrants in the fall.
-See also Howard County’s bird club website for additional information, including detailed walking routes: http://www.howardbirds.org/birdinghowardcounty/MtPleasant/mount_pleasant_overview.htm.
+See also Howard County’s bird club website for additional information, including detailed walking routes: https://howardbirds.website/birding/birding-howard-county-md/site-guides/mount-pleasant/.

 Over 190 species have been reported on eBird for Mt.
 Pleasant Farm.
-Look for hawks, Red-headed Woodpecker, viresos, flycatchers, warblers (34 species reported!), and sparrows (16 species reported).
-Be alert for flyovers, Red-headed Woodpecker has been seen in flight many times during migration periods.
+Look for hawks, Red-headed Woodpecker, vireos, flycatchers, warblers (34 species reported!), and sparrows (16 species reported).
+Be alert for flyovers: Red-headed Woodpecker has been seen in flight many times during migration periods.
 Both Black-billed and Yellow-billed Cuckoos are present throughout the breeding season.
 American Woodcock is another breeding species.
 Yellow-bellied Flycatchers has been noted several times in the area immediately east of the Gudelsky Center in fall migration, and Olive-sided Flycatcher sometimes shows up.
 Bobolinks come through in both spring and fall.
 The west field in fall through spring often yields Savannah Sparrow and occasionally Vesper Sparrow.
 Clay-colored Sparrow was found here once.
 Common Ravens now occur year-round.

 The Gudelsky Environmental Education Center (open Wed-Sat 9-3, closed Saturdays in winter.) is handicapped accessible and has a bird-feeder viewing area. ◾ Paths are not suitable for wheelchairs—all are mown grass with some inclines. ◾ The Mountjoy historic barn, dates from the late 18th Century. ◾ Hodge-Podge Lodge, the set of a 1970s PBS Nature Program, is now located on the grounds, having been moved from its original location. ◾ Ranger the Barred Owl, a rescued owl, resides at the Center. ◾ The grounds include the John L. Clark Honors Garden, where native plants memorialize loved ones.
 There is also a Butterfly Garden established by a local Girl Scout Troop. ◾ The Robbins Sky Watch area, named in honor of the venerable ornithologist Chandler Robbins, is used for hawk watches during migration season and also for night-time star watches and for educational programs. ◾ The Gudelsky Environmental Education Center at Mt.
-Pleasant Farm conducts an extensive series of nature education programs. ◾ The Howard County Conservancy is a certified Maryland Association for Environmental and Outdoor Education (MAEOE) Green Center. ◾ The Howard County Bird Club hosts bird walks at Mt.
-Pleasant; see the Bird Club’s schedule at https://www.howardbirds.org/howard/hcevents.php.
-The Club’s bird walks are free and open to the public. ◾ The Howard County Bird Club has a detailed online guide, Birding Howard County, on their website at https://www.howardbirds.org/birdinghowardcounty/birding_howard_county.htm.
+Pleasant Farm conducts an extensive series of nature education programs. ◾ The Howard County Conservancy is a certified Maryland Association for Environmental and Outdoor Education (MAEOE) Green Center. ◾ A seasonal list of birds, butterflies, dragonflies, mammals, and herps at Mount Pleasant Farm is available at https://howardbirds.website/birding/birding-howard-county-md/site-guides/mount-pleasant/mount-pleasant-species-lists/, courtesy of the Howard County Bird Club. ◾ The Howard County Bird Club, a chapter of the Maryland Ornithological Society, holds bird walks at Mount Pleasant Farm and throughout the county; such walks are free and open to the public.
+See the Howard County Bird Club’s calendar for more information. ◾ The Howard County Bird Club has a detailed online guide, “Birding Howard County,” on their website at https://howardbirds.website/birding/birding-howard-county-md/site-guides/.
 Edited by Joanne Solem, the online guide replaces an older printed guide, now out-of-print.
 The website is up-to-date and extremely detailed.
-Check it out! ◾ The Howard County Bird Club has compiled a list of birds, mammals, herps, butterflies, dragonflies, and lichens found at Mt.
-Pleasant Farm; download the list at https://howardbirds.org/birdinghowardcounty/MtPleasant/mount_pleasant_species_lists.htm.
+Check it out!

 From points south: Take I-95, I-295, or I-97 north and then take the exit for MD Route 32 westbound.
 From Route 32, take Exit 16A to go north on US Route 29 toward Columbia.
 Stay on Route 29 for 9.5 miles, crossing US Route 70, then turn left to go west on MD Route 99/Old Frederick Road.
 Mt.
 Pleasant Farm will be on your right (north side of the road) in 3.4 miles.
-Turn right into the driveway and continue to the parking area. ◾ From the Baltimore Beltway/I-695, take Exit 16 to go west on I-70 toward Frederick.
-Stay on I-70 for 4.4 miles, then take Exit 87B to go north on US Route 29.
-In just 0.7 miles, turn left to go west on MD Route 99/Old Frederick Road.
-Mt.
-Pleasant Farm will be on your right (north side of the road) in 3.4 miles.
-Turn right into the driveway and continue to the parking area. ◾ From points west, take I-70 east to Exit 87B, then go north on US Route 29.
-In just 0.7 miles, turn left to go west on MD Route 99/Old Frederick Road.
-Mt.
-Pleasant Farm will be on your right (north side of the road) in 3.4 miles.
 Turn right into the driveway and continue to the parking area.